 For open economies such as Korea, the growth headline matters less than the mix of trade volumes, commodity prices, and dollar funding conditions.

-For this issue, start with global growth forecast, then check whether inflation path is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with global growth forecast, then check whether inflation path is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch